Chapter Ninety Seven - Jeb

 Jeb looked like I had just popped his balloon.
 “I’m sorry I asked.”

-I looked at Jeb, “You are welcome in our home anytime, Jeb.
+I looked at Jeb and said, “You're welcome in our home anytime, Jeb.
 I don’t want you to go away thinking we don’t like you.
 It’s just that religion is a very sensitive subject for me.
-Can we agree that we won’t discuss religion until Rick and I have talked about it?”
+Can we agree we won’t discuss religion until Rick and I have talked about it?”

 Jeb smiled, “Sure.
 I will talk to you guys later.”